opentripplanner/OpenTripPlanner/doc/user/RouterConfiguration.md

 Upper limit for the search-window calculation.

-Long search windows consumes a lot of resources and may take a long time.
+Long search windows consume a lot of resources and may take a long time.
 Use this parameter to tune the desired maximum search time.

 This is the parameter that affects the response time most, the downside is that a search is only